NetSP-KAIST/forky/README.md

+# Forky
+This is the GitHub repository for ICSE'25 paper:

-# Fork State-Aware Differential Fuzzing for Blockchain Consensus Implementations
+> *Fork State-Aware Differential Fuzzing for Blockchain Consensus Implementations*
-## Forky Proof-of-Concept Implementation
-Repo for anonymous submission and artifact evaluation

-**Open only in the review period** (to be reopened as a public with identity after review).
+Forky is a fork state-aware differential fuzzing framework designed to detect implementation discrepancies within the critical fork-handling process.
+We test Forky on the two most influential blockchain projects: *Bitcoin* and *Ethereum*, which are the representatives of the two major blockchain consensus algorithm families, Proof-of-Work (PoW) and Proof-of-Stake (PoS) consensus algorithms.

+> [!NOTE]
+> The current version is Proof-of-Concept implementation, so not optimized yet.

+> [!WARNING]
-**(Warning)** Current PoC implementation utilizes a large amount of disk I/O that can impact SSD lifespan.
+> Current PoC implementation utilizes a large amount of disk I/O that can impact SSD lifespan.

 ### Forky Bitcoin
 (**forky-bitcoin**) Differential testing Bitcoin fork resolution implementation with Forky